serato/invoice-queue-php/README.md

 The `Serato\InvoiceQueue\InvoiceValidator` class can validate a string or array against a [JSON schema](./resources/invoice_schema.json) representing valid invoice data.

-The `InvoiceValidator::validateString` and `InvoiceValidator::validateArray` methods return a boolean value indicating the success or otherwise of the validation.
+The `InvoiceValidator::validateJsonString` and `InvoiceValidator::validateArray` methods return a boolean value indicating the success or otherwise of the validation.
 Use the The `InvoiceValidator::getErrors` method to iterate over an array of validation errors.

-The `InvoiceValidator::validateString` and `InvoiceValidator::validateArray` methods can optionally take a `$defintion` parameter which will validate the input against an named definition with the JSON schema document.
+The `InvoiceValidator::validateJsonString` and `InvoiceValidator::validateArray` methods can optionally take a `$defintion` parameter which will validate the input against an named definition with the JSON schema document.
 If not provided, the input is validated against the root element of the JSON schema.